-- Texans Standing Tall – A Statewide Coalition to Reduce Underage Drinking.
+- TX Standing Tall – A Statewide Coalition to Reduce UD.

-- Minnesota Join Together Coalition to Reduce Underage Drinking.
+- MN Join Together Coalition to Reduce UD.

 Robert Wood Johnson Foundation

-To achieve its goal, the Robert Wood Johnson Foundation has devoted years to developing and funding a large network of anti-drinking organizations, institutes, centers, and individuals.
-In one period of about four years, the Foundation invested well over one-quarter billion dollars (about $265,000,000) in this project.
+To achieve its goal, RWJF has devoted years to developing and funding a large network.
+It consists of anti-drinking groups.
+Of institutes.
+Centers.
+And of people.
+In one period of four years, RWJF invested about $265,000,000.
+That’s over one-quarter billion dollars in this project.

-These state organizations (many would call them “front groups”) are useful in opposing alcohol at the state and local level.
-For example, the Georgia Alcohol Policy Partnership appeared on the scene as soon as Six Flags Over Georgia sought permission for restricted beer sale, only at certain times in its theatre and nowhere else within the entire park.
-The proposal resulted from consumer demand and was an attempt to stay competitive with other theme parks.
-Walt Disney World, Busch Gardens, and Universal Studies have all served beer for years throughout their parks without problems
+An example is the Georgia Alcohol Policy Partnership.
+As soon as Six Flags Over Georgia sought permission for restricted beer sales, it acted.
+The sales would only would be at certain times in its theatre.
+Sales would be nowhere else within the entire park.
+The proposal resulted from consumer demand and was an attempt to stay competitive.
+Walt Disney World, Busch Gardens, and Universal Studios all served beer for years throughout their parks without problems

-In spite of this, the Georgia Alcohol Policy Partnership opposed even such limited alcohol sales.
+In spite of this, the GA Alcohol Policy Partnership opposed even such limited alcohol sales.
 It claimed that it would lead to underage drinking.
 It was successful in its prohibition effort.
-This position appears to be motivated by a temperance agenda rather than an objective assessment of the facts.
-Of course, it does promote the goals of the funder, the Robert Wood Johnson Foundation.
+This position appears to be motivated by a temperance agenda.

 - Alcohol Justice (formerly the Marin Institute)